 Online doctors operate over video chat, phone calls, texts, or some combination of these three.

-Online medical care is also discreet, which is great for patients who are nervous to seek in-person care because of a stigma or judgment from others.
+Online medical care is also discreet, which is great for patients who are nervous about seeking in-person care because of a worry about stigma or judgment from others.

 Is an Online Doctor Like an In-Person Doctor?